andavissuse/kynda/README.md

 * A new data bundle to compare to existing data bundles.

 Steps:
-* Run "kynda.sh \<project-name\> \<new-data-bundle\>".
-This will:
+* Run "kynda.sh \<project-name\> \<new-data-bundle\>" to compare the new data bundle to existing data bundles.
+Specifically, kynda.sh will:
   * extract the features from the new data bundle
-  * for each feature, ask for:
-    * match type (=, <, >, ~) - note that match operators are dependent on feature type
-    * if match type is "similar" (~), importance level (weight) - note that total weights must equal 100%
+  * ask for per-feature weights to be used in comparison
-  * use the comparison executables along with the specified weights to find similar data bundles
+  * compare the new data bundle to existing data bundles based on desired per-feature weights

 Result:
 * List of data bundles that are similar to the new data bundle

-TODO:
-* Modify kynda setup to allow adding of data sources and/or features
+## For more info, see details in the doc directory.